-Love planet Venus moves into the practical sign of Virgo on July 18, 2015, significantly changing the tone of romance.
-We'll move away from the playful Leo energy we've seen recently as Venus now picks up her relationship tools and goes to work on the nuts and bolts of partnership in analytical Virgo.
-But not for long!
-Just one week after Venus enters Virgo, she'll retrograde, and spin right back into Leo -- and won't be back in Virgo until October 8, 2015.
+Love planet Venus moves into the practical sign of Virgo on October 8, 2015, significantly changing the tone of romance.
+We'll move away from the playful Leo energy we've seen for months now,as Venus now picks up her relationship tools and goes to work on the nuts and bolts of partnership in analytical Virgo.

 Venus is about love and relationships, while Virgo deals with life's more practical matters.
 So, superifically, this can be interpreted as a period in which passion may give way to the mundane affairs of daily life.
 However, Virgo's traditionally chaste image is not nearly so virginal as one might expect.
 It is, after all, an earth sign that appreciates the healthy functions of the human body, including sexuality.